adamhindTESP/Inertia-Rebellion/Status.md

 - Tier-1 hardware design, BOMs, and build documentation
 - Formal hardware validation protocol and gating criteria
 - Firmware for rotation control, calibration, and angular readout
-- Open-source repository structure with versioned release (v0.1)
+- Open-source repository structure with a tagged Tier-1 release

 All designs, documentation, and software are released as open hardware / open source under CERN OHL-P v2 and MIT-compatible licenses.